wiseman-timelord/LlmCppPsAgent/README.md

 ### USAGE:
 1) Run "Configuration.bat", ensure you know your hardware specs, and then choose your binaries accordingly, the batch will take care of the rest (providing you dont have abnormal system settings).
 2) Ensure you have inserted a GGUF format of model into the ".\models" folder, [this one](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/blob/main/llama-2-7b-chat.Q4_0.gguf) will do, just the "example_llm_name.gguf" file itself, thats 1 file, don't confuse it with 2+.
-3) Run "LlmCppPsBot.bat", the program is then running, however, if there is no ".\.ENV" (first run), then it will generate one, and you should make a quick edit upon it, and then run "LlmCppPsBot.bat" again.
+3) Run "LlmCppPs-Bot.bat", the program is then running, however, if there is no ".\.ENV" (first run), then it will generate one, and you should make a quick edit upon it, and then run "LlmCppPs-Bot.bat" again.

 ### COMPATIBILITY:
 * Hardware Support - Avx1, Avx2, Avx 512, Non-Avx, ClBlast, CuBlase 11, CuBlas 12, OpenBlas.
 Use, [HWinfo](https://www.guru3d.com/download/hwinfo64-download) and [GPUz](https://www.guru3d.com/download/gpu-z-2-1/), to figure out your tech.